 On December 11, 2012, investigators discovered the remains of Tom Sublett, the commissioner of Glynn County, GA, at the bottom of a nearby lake.
 Of course, numerous bodies turn up in and around lakes all the time.
 What makes this particular case intriguing is that Sublett's hands were bound together and there was a bullet cavity in his head.
 Police found an empty holster in his car and ammunition, but the weapon never turned up.

-According to a Glynn County medical examiner, they determined Sublett had taken his own life.
+According to a Glynn County medical examiner, they determined Sublett had taken his own life.9,8391,257Is this strange?

 There's much speculation about the history of an object discovered deep at the bottom of the Baltic Sea between Sweden and Finland in 2012.
 It is roughly 200 feet in length and circular, but this is about the extent of researchers' knowledge.
 Whether it was human-made or a naturally occurring phenomenon, no one can definitively say.

-Some, of course, speculate the object is an alien spacecraft.
-This is a popular theory, since it is clearly shaped like the Millennium Falcon.
+Some, of course, speculate the object is a piece of Atlantis or a meteor.
+This is a popular theory, since it is clearly shaped like the Millennium Falcon.8,1661,375Is this strange?

 In September 2013, two cars were discovered at the bottom of Foss Lake, near Elk City, OK, bringing to an end two decades-old disappearances.
 The first car, a 1969 Camaro, contained the remains of three individuals, believed to be a trio of teenagers who went missing on November 20, 1970.

-The second vehicle, a 1950s-era Chevy, contained three more skeletons, one of which is believed to be Alva Porter, who went missing in the late 1950s or 1960s.
-Police do not suspect foul play in either case, but the proximity of the disappearances, and the fact the vehicles were found nearly side-by-side, makes for an eyebrow-raising coincidence.
+The second vehicle, a 1950s-era Chevy, contained three more skeletons, one of which is believed to be John Alva Porter, who went missing in the late 1950s or 1960s.
+Police do not suspect foul play in either case, but the proximity of the disappearances, and the fact the vehicles were found nearly side-by-side, makes for an eyebrow-raising coincidence.7,1341,326Is this strange?

 In 2007, a team of archaeologists from Northwestern Michigan College discovered a Stonehenge-like structure at the bottom of Lake Michigan, some 200 miles away from Chicago, IL.

-One of the rocks even appeared to feature an engraving of a mastodon.
+One of the rocks even appeared to feature an engraving of a mastodon.6,1091,328Is this strange?